-Ken Strom (Vice-chair) – Governor Appointee
+Ken Strom (Chair) – Governor Appointee

 Ken Strom is a wildlife ecologist who retired from the National Audubon Society in 2013 after a 33-year career in wildlands management, conservation policy and environmental education.
 Most recently, Ken directed Audubon's Colorado state program and had previously directed the Colorado Important Bird Areas program.
 A graduate of Cornell University, Ken has specialized in the management and restoration of prairies and wetland habitats of waterbirds.
 From 1983 to 1994 he managed the Rowe Sanctuary for Sandhill Cranes, Whooping Cranes and other migratory birds on the Platte River in Nebraska.
 Ken now serves on the steering committee for the new Colorado Breeding Bird Atlas.